leviens/Real-time-human-gesture-recognition-system/README.md

 ## Installation:
 1. Download python 3 (a version between 3.7 and 3.10 to be able to run mediapipe)
-2. Download the required libraries (mediapipe, cv2, tensorflow, jupyter notebook to open the notebook and more if needed).
+2. Install the required libraries (mediapipe, cv2, tensorflow, jupyter notebook to open the notebook and more if needed).
 3. Download the progetto_webcam.ipynb from this repository.

 ## Usage: